 Under the 1985 Housing Act, landlords must make sure there are adequate escape routes in the property.
 Depending on the size of the property, they may also have to fit smoke alarms and provide fire extinguishers.
 By law, a landlord must:

-- Make sure that all the gas appliances provided are maintained in good order and that a Gas Safe Registered engineer carries out a safety check each year.
+- Ensure all the gas appliances provided are maintained in good order and a Gas Safe Registered engineer carries out a safety check each year

-- Maintain all electrical installations (fixed wiring etc) and any electrical appliances provided (cookers, kettles etc) and make sure they are safe to use.
+- Maintain all electrical installations (fixed wiring etc.) and any electrical appliances provided (cookers, kettles etc.) and ensure they are safe to use.